javacc21/javacc21/README.md

 Now that the project is again being actively developed, users can expect significant new features fairly soon.
 Given that code generation has been externalized to template files, the ability to generate parsers in other languages is probably not very far off.
 Another near-term major goal is to provide support for *fault-tolerant* parsing, where a parser incorporates heuristics for building an AST even when the input is invalid (unbalanced delimiters, missing semicolon and such).

-To stay up to date with JavaCC 21, you are encouraged to occasionally visit [our wiki](https://doku.javacc.com/) and we would especially encourage people to sign up on our [Discourse forum](https://discuss.parsers.org).
+To stay up to date with the JavaCC 21 project, you are encouraged to occasionally visit [our wiki](https://doku.javacc.com/doku.php?id=start).

 Usage is really quite simple.
 As described [here](https://javacc.com/) JavaCC 21 is invoked on the command line via:

     java -jar javacc.jar *GrammarFile*

-To get the source code, it is:
+The latest source code can be checked out from Github via:

     git clone https://github.com/javacc21/javacc21.git

-And then you can just invoke ant from the top-level directory.
+And then you can do a build by invoking ant from the top-level directory.
 You should also be able to run test suite by running "ant test".

-If you are interested in this project, either as a user or as a developer, please do [write me](a href="mailto:revusky@NOSPAMjavacc.com").
+If you are interested in this project, either as a user or as a developer, you may [write me]("mailto:revusky@NOSPAMjavacc.com").
+Better yet, you can sign up on our[Discourse forum](https://discuss.parsers.org/) and post any questions or suggestions there.